syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/pdf-export.md

-> **Note:** Refer to the GitHub sample for quick implementation and testing from [here](https://github.com/SyncfusionExamples/MVC-EJ2-Grid-server-side-exporting).
+N> Refer to the GitHub sample for quick implementation and testing from [here](https://github.com/SyncfusionExamples/MVC-EJ2-Grid-server-side-exporting).

 ## See also